ww-tech/lookml-tools/README.md

 ## Release notes

-2019-07-17: 2.0.0
+#### 2019-07-17: 2.0.0

+Given the impact of the following two changes, this is a major release:

  - swapped out the node-based LookML parser with [Josh Temple's](https://github.com/joshtemple) new Python lkml parser (https://pypi.org/project/lkml/).
 This simplifies install, dependency management, and underlying parsed JSON format.
  - added layer of abstraction via `LookML` and `LookMLField` classes so that rules and other code can query LookML attributes via methods instead of inspecting raw JSON.

-    Given the impact of these two changes, this is a major release.
 Other changes:

- - `lkmltools.RuleFactory` is now a singleton so it is easier for users to register their own rules
+ - `lkmltools.RuleFactory` is now a singleton so it is easier for users to register their own rules.
  - Can now parameterize any rule in the configuration by adding additional keys to the dictionary for that rule.
-  For instance, if the config defines `{"name": "MyAwesomeRule", "run": true, "debug": true, "strict_mode":true, length: 6}` then this whole dictionary is passed into the constructor during rule instantiation
+  For instance, if the config defines `{"name": "MyAwesomeRule", "run": true, "debug": true, "strict_mode":true, length: 6}` then this whole dictionary is passed into the constructor during rule instantiation.

-2019-06-10: 1.0.0
+#### 2019-06-10: 1.0.0
  - initial release

 ## License